davidhartsough/writings/src/markdown/monthly-moments.md

 description: 'An exploration on the why and how behind my social sharing app: Monthly Moments.'
 ---

-The following is an exploration on the why and how behind my new social sharing app: Monthly Moments.
+The following is an explanation and exploration on the why and how behind my new social sharing app: Monthly Moments.
 After you've read a bit here and have some context, please [try out the web app](https://monthly-moments.web.app/) and send me your feedback.
+I'd love to hear your thoughts!

 ## What's this all about?